-5. Learning Contract (100 Points)
+Learning Agreement (100 Points)

-The Learning Contract, also known as the Learning Agreement, is the document that lists the activities that you will participate in to work towards competence in the 9 areas of CSWE's Core Competency and related Practice Behaviors.
+The Learning Agreement is the document that lists the activities that you will participate in to work towards competence in the 9 areas of CSWE's Core Competency and related Practice Behaviors.
 This will need to be updated to reflect your current learning tasks and priorities for the spring semester.
-It is to be signed off by you and your AFI by the second week of the semester (January 27th)
+It is to be signed off by you and your AFI by the second week of the semester.

-6. Capstone 4, Evaluation of Practice, APA Paper (100 Points)
+Capstone 4, Evaluation of Practice, APA Paper (100 Points)